jaylinski/kodi-echo/readme.md

 * Uses as few permissions as possible & respects your privacy.
 * Does not break websites by avoiding to inject scripts.
 * Lets you replay shared content.
+* Built with the latest technologies the web offers.

 <!-- TODO Add screenshots (popup, context menu) -->